Make a difference in the challenge to confront global warming and prevent nuclear war and the development and use of nuclear weapons.

 - Food production is vulnerable to many climate change outcomes, including drought, floods, temperature extremes, insect invasions and even carbon dioxide levels.
 This increases the risk of famine, conflict and war.

-- There are four options states are allowed to utilize to meet the carbon reduction targets.
-Strongly advocate for more reliance on the two best choices for reducing carbon pollution: energy efficiency and renewable energy.
+- The rule allows states to develop their own plans for meeting carbon reduction targets.
+Ask EPA to place greater emphasis on the two best choices for health: energy efficiency and renewable energy.

-- Energy efficiency is the cheapest and the fastest way to reduce carbon pollution from power plants.
+- Energy efficiency is the cheapest, fastest way to reduce carbon pollution from power plants.
 What we don't have to burn, we don't have to pay for -- and it won't pollute.

 - Renewable energy sources don't require burning fossil fuels and thus are much cleaner.
 They rely on sources that we can't deplete: sunshine, wind, water power, and temperature differentials.

 - PSR opposes the use of nuclear power to replace fossil fuels.
 It is too dangerous and creates wastes with carcinogenic toxicity that lasts for thousands of years.

 - The magnitude of the climate change threat requires bold national action.